mcdemarco/prepub/README.md

 While some ePub formats may support some JavaScript coding, PrePub ignores any JavaScript.
 Styling should be done in Markdown, not in old-style wiki formatting (which is optional in Harlowe and expected in SugarCube), which will be left in place.
 (You can alter it in the Markdown file before compiling to ePub using a good text editor.)
 HTML may or may not be preserved.

 PrePub will attempt to automatically save your story to a Markdown file named something like `prepub123456789.md`; if downloading fails, you may instead see the markdown in the browser.
 You should cut and paste it into a new file in that case.
-If you want to select a different section numbering option, choose the appropriate radio button and click `Regenerate` to get a second Markdown file.
+If you want to select a different passage numbering option, choose the appropriate radio button and click `Regenerate` to get a second Markdown file.
+The options include no passage header at all, the passage name (the default), sequential numbering, a single character divider, or an image divider.

+## Making the ePub

 You should use a post-processor like [pandoc](http://pandoc.org) to turn it into HTML, ePub, or mobi format; *e.g.*: